Sticky Toffee Pudding Cookies are such a fun and easy way to enjoy the classic dessert, Sticky Toffee Pudding!

 Makes total sense.

-On that creepy note, let’s talk Sticky Toffee Pudding Cookies.
+On that note, let’s talk Sticky Toffee Pudding Cookies.

 Well, it totally worked.